-If you want to convert between amp hours and watt-hours or find the C-rate of a battery, give this battery capacity calculator a try.
+If you want to convert between amp-hours and watt-hours or find the C-rate of a battery, give this battery capacity calculator a try.
 It is a handy tool that helps you understand how much energy is stored in the battery that your smartphone or a drone runs on.
-Additionally, it provides you with a step-by-step instruction on how to calculate amp hours and watt-hours, so you will be able to perform all of these calculations by yourself, too!
+Additionally, it provides you with step-by-step instructions on how to calculate amp-hours and watt-hours, so you will be able to perform all of these calculations by yourself, too!

 What are battery amp hours?